roman-milk/roman-milk.github.io/the-corner.md

  The nightshirt goes over my head and falls down to just below my bare cheeks.
 His girlfriend must be shorter than me.
 Next, he has me step into the Tinker Belle panty, which is tight around my cheeks.
 It is exposes the bottom of my buttocks.
 He then gets a pacifier and secures it in my mouth.
 It has an elastic band, which he secures around the backs of head, so the pacifier cannot slip out of my mouth.
 He then secures locking mittens on my hands, so I cannot masturbate he explains.

  I am led to bed and enter it with a loud slap to my lower cheeks.
 "Do not get up until someone comes for you Young Lady," He orders.
 I just shake my head totally submissive and controlled by my Master.
 Ten minutes later I am fast asleep.
-Report_Story #1